parleycl/sails-hook-multitenant/README.md

 ```

 ## 5. Examples
 An example project for study is in the example folder.

-If you have any question please contact
+If you have any question of how to use, or any question, please contact.

 ## 6. Tests
 Follow the Sails documentation, the hook is tested with mocha.